 A child with strong self-awareness has confidence to approach a task without the fear of making a mistake.
-They have a “growth mindset” approach that helps them know that they won’t master the task on the first day, but they’ll keep trying until they do.
-They are gaining the skills they need to succeed when faced with problematic situations.
+Because they have a “growth mindset” approach helping them know that they won’t master the task on the first day, but they’ll keep trying until they do.
+As a result, they are gaining the skills they need to succeed when faced with problematic situations.

 As knowing your emotions is a component of mastering self-awareness, children need to be aware of the vocabulary associated with the different levels of emotions.

 As a first grade teacher, my students often understand that they’re feeling uncomfortable, but knowing why is difficult.
 They’re capable of knowing if they’re mad.
 But they might actually be feeling frustrated or disappointed.

 In an elementary classroom, showing pictures or photographs of children with specific emotions will help students make a connection to their own feelings and circumstances.
 Students can control their emotions because they understand their emotions.